Audits and Assurances

 Company standards and oversight

-- The Financial Accounting Standards Board Accounting Standards Codification is the single official source of authoritative, nongovernmental U.S. generally accepted accounting principles (GAAP).
+- The Financial Accounting Standards Board provides Accounting Standards Codification.
+This is the single official source of authoritative, nongovernmental U.S. generally accepted accounting principles (GAAP).

 - The Public Company Accounting Oversight Board helps confirm that registered public accounting firms are operating in accordance with auditing standards.

-- The Security and Exchange Commission maintains a searchable database of filings by public companies, called EDGAR.
+- The Security and Exchange Commission maintains a searchable database of public company filings.
+The database is called EDGAR .

 Federal standards and audits